 Sleeper compartments are private and accommodate up to three people.
 They feature fresh bedding and an en-suite washbasin.
 Breakfast is included in the travel price.

-Vehicles are transported in specially constructed wagons.
-Maximum height includes all mounted luggage, roof boxes, and carriers.
-Roof width is limited to 135cm or 155cm depending on vehicle type.
-Empty weight must be known.
-Allowed luggage includes secured roof boxes, bike carriers, and motorcycle bags.
+The vehicle transport wagons are specially constructed for safe vehicle transport.
+Strict dimensions apply: height is measured at the highest point including mounted luggage, roof boxes, and carriers.
+Roof width may be a maximum of 135cm or 155cm depending on vehicle type.
+Empty weight must be specified.
+Roof boxes, bike carriers, and motorcycle bags must be securely mounted and locked.

 Hot drinks, alcoholic and non-alcoholic beverages, and snacks are available on board.
 Breakfast is included in the price for all accommodation categories.